Keyboard shortcuts

 Introduction

-Wiggum is a CLI tool and MCP server that generates structured task files for autonomous AI coding loops.
-It codifies the Ralph Wiggum loop pattern — an orchestrator agent that drives subagents through a dependency-ordered task list until an entire project is implemented, hands-off.
+Wiggum is a CLI tool and MCP server that generates structured task files for autonomous AI coding workflows.
+It codifies a dependency-aware orchestration pattern — an orchestrator agent that drives subagents through a dependency-ordered task list until an entire project is implemented, hands-off.

 What it does